 How healthy is skiing?

 Switch off for a moment and relieve stress.
-Get out into nature and fresh air.
-Exercise and eat reasonably healthy are probably the best actions for your health and a strong immune system.
+Get out into nature in the fresh air.
+Exercise and eat reasonably healthy are probably the best things for your health and a strong immune system.
 In addition, there is the blue sky, the sunshine, a bit of "MeTime" and the breathtaking Tal – that is good for the soul .

 The coordination skills are strongly promoted in skiing and telemarking.
 At the same time, the sense of balance, the reaction time and muscles that have not been used for a long time are trained.
 The pulse is in the moderate range, but can increase with adrenaline rushes.
 On ski tours, the pulse and the breathing rate can be higher range, this depends on the fitness of the skier .
 Due to the altitude, a rather slow but constant running style is chosen, so the ascent is pleasant and meditative!

 How dangerous are skiing, freeriding & ski touring?